 Periodic drug testing may be useful in monitoring adherence to the treatment plan, as well as in detecting the use of non-prescribed drugs (115, 116).
 Drug testing is an important monitoring tool because self-reports of medication use and behavioral observations are not always reliable (117, 118, 119, 120, 121).
 Urine may be the preferred biologic specimen for testing because of its ease of collection and storage and the cost-effectiveness of such testing (122).
 When testing is conducted as part of pain treatment, forensic standards are generally not employed.
-Sample collection may not need to be observed, and chain-of-custody protocols are not customarily followed.
-Initial testing may be done using class-specific immunoassay point-of-care or laboratory-based tests.
-These tests do not typically identify a particular specific drug within a class.
-However, the tests are available as panels and immunoassays for specific drugs can be included.
-It is important that the clinician formulate these panels to include the specific medications being prescribed, and, if possible, the drugs commonly abused in the local community.
-If necessary, initial testing can be followed with more specific techniques, including gas chromatography/mass spectrometry (GC/MS) or other chromatographic tests (123).
-In drug testing in a pain practice, it is important to identify the specific drug not just the class of the drug.
+Sample collection may not be not observed, and chain-of-custody protocols are not customarily followed.
+1 Initial testing may be done using class-specific immunoassay drug panels (point-of-2 care or laboratory-based), which typically do not identify particular drugs within a 3 class unless the immunoassay is specific for that drug.
+If necessary, initial testing can 4 5 be followed with more specific techniques, including gas chromatography/mass spectrometry (GC/MS) or other chromatographic tests (123).
+In drug testing in a 6 pain practice, it is important to identify the specific drug not just the class of the 7 8 drug.